Intrinsic alignment of disks and ellipticals across hydrodynamical simulations: Measurements and Data

 \subsection{Selections}

 The position sample is defined by all galaxies with $M_\star>10^{8.35}\mathrm{M_\odot}/h$, which corresponds to $50$ stellar particles in the lowest resolution simulation (TNG300), and can therefore be considered the largest set of resolved galaxies with a consistent definition between simulations.
-Due to boxsize differences, this selection corresponds to $407180$ galaxies in TNG300, $115208$ in Horizon-AGN and $22279$ in EAGLE, at $z=0$.
+Due to boxsize differences, this selection corresponds to $407180$ galaxies in TNG300, $115208$ in Horizon-AGN and $22279$ in EAGLE, at $z=0$ (see Table \ref{table:num samples} for all sample sizes).
 For the shape sample, we opt for a consistent stellar mass cut of $M_\star>10^{9.15}\mathrm{M_\odot}/h$, which corresponds to $300$ stellar particles in TNG300, and is therefore the largest consistent set of galaxies with converged shapes \citep{Chisari_2015}.
+In subsequent sections, we use $\kappa_{\mathrm{rot}}$, \ $|v/\sigma|$, bulge-to-total ratio ($\mathrm{BTR}$) and $r-i$ colour to split the shape sample into disks and ellipticals (see Section \ref{sec:r distributions}).
+The motivation for using these variables is based in the literature, as described in Section \ref{sec:intro}, where each of these variables has been used by one or multiple other works to make a split in disk and elliptical galaxies.
 For consistency, many variables are remeasured from the particle data (in TNG300 and EAGLE) using a code developed for this reason, even if similar variables are available in simulation sub-halo catalogues.
+The variables needed to reproduce the results in this paper are publicly available for TNG300\footnote{https://doi.org/10.5281/zenodo.18740718}, EAGLE\footnote{https://doi.org/10.5281/zenodo.18740922} and Horizon-AGN\footnote{https://doi.org/10.5281/zenodo.18740433}.